tafalk/tafalk-basic-web-app-cloudformation-template/README.md

 4. Create an EC2 key-pair for assigning to the NAT instance.

-5. Create a AWS CodeCommit repository for the Lambda function triggered when a user confirms his/her authentication.
-A sample is [here](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories/cognito-user-exporter-function/browse?region=eu-west-1)
+5. Create a GitHub repository for the Lambda function triggered when a user confirms his/her authentication.
+A sample is [here](https://github.com/tafalk/cognito-user-exporter-function/)

-6. Create a AWS CodeCommit repository for the Lambda function used for getting Google Recaptcha V3 token.
-A sample is [here](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories/recaptcha-token-resolver-function/browse?region=eu-west-1)
+6. Create a GitHub repository for the Lambda function used for getting Google Recaptcha V3 token.
+A sample is [here](https://github.com/tafalk/recaptcha-token-resolver-function/)

-7. Create a AWS CodeCommit repository for the Lambda function for achieving complex queries for resources.
-A sample is [here](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories/resource-searcher-function/browse?region=eu-west-1)
+7. Create a GitHub repository for the Lambda function for achieving complex queries for resources.
+A sample is [here](https://github.com/tafalk/resource-searcher-function/)

-8. Create a AWS CodeCommit repository for the static html files for keeping privacy policy and terms of use html files.
-A sample is [here](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories/site-policies/browse?region=eu-west-1)
+8. Create a GitHub repository for the static html files for keeping privacy policy and terms of use html files.
+A sample is [here](https://github.com/tafalk/site-policies/)

-9. Create a AWS CodeCommit repository for creating RDS tables.
-A sample is [here](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories/rds-bootstrap-function/browse?region=eu-west-1)
+9. Create a GitHub repository for creating RDS tables.
+A sample is [here](https://github.com/tafalk/rds-bootstrap-function/)

-10. Create a AWS CodeCommit repository for handling certificate validation.
-A sample is [here](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories/certificate-delegating-function/browse?region=eu-west-1)
+10. Create a GitHub repository for handling certificate validation.
+A sample is [here](https://github.com/tafalk/certificate-delegating-function/)

 11. Get a domain for your website.
 [Amazon Route53](https://aws.amazon.com/getting-started/tutorials/get-a-domain/) can be used to do that